jimmyt1988/unit-testing-unreal-engine/5.2/readme.md

 First - A cautionary tale: Creating a file that holds all of the tests for a certain class leads to monolithic files.
 Therefore:

-1. Create the following file in this folder structure whereby `Actors` defines a grouping for actors, `BeerActor` is the name of the class, `DrinkBeer` is the name of the function being tested and the `BeerActor_` part prevents namespace issues (EXPLAIN ON A SIDE PAGE):
+1. Create the following file in this folder structure whereby `Actors` defines a grouping for actors, `BeerActor` is the name of the class, `DrinkBeer` is the name of the function being tested and the `BeerActor_` part prevents namespace issues:

     `{ProjectName}/Source/{ProjectName}/Private/Tests/Actors/BeerActor/BeerActor_DrinkBeer.spec.cpp`